-Palliative care is designed to provide physical and emotional comfort to the cat, however there will reach a point where palliative care is no longer effective and euthanasia must be considered.
+Palliative care is designed to provide physical and emotional comfort to the cat, however, there will reach a point where palliative care is no longer effective and euthanasia must be considered.
 This is a decision which ultimately must come from the cat’s carer, but with the guidelines of a veterinarian.
-Sometimes our emotions can cloud our judgement, but at this time, we must put the cat’s needs ahead of our own emotions.
+Sometimes our emotions can cloud our judgment, but at this time, we must put the cat’s needs ahead of our own emotions.

 Quality of Life assessments are available to help veterinarians and caregivers determine the quality of life of the terminally ill cat.
-Dr Alice Villalobos, a veterinary oncologist has created the “HHHHHMM” Quality of Life Scale which consists of a number of questions the veterinarian marks from 0-10.
+Dr. Alice Villalobos, a veterinary oncologist has created the “HHHHHMM” Quality of Life Scale which consists of a number of questions the veterinarian marks from 0-10.

 - HURT-Adequate pain control and breathing ability is the top concern.
 Is oxygen supplementation necessary?
 Score 0-10.

 - HUNGER-Is the pet eating enough.
 Does he/she need a feeding tube?
 Score 0-10